 How can your nonprofit begin to look at grant giving through an intentional investing lens?
 Bryn Bogemann from Perspectives Consulting explains 3 steps:

-Moving away from an open-ended application process?
+Are you moving away from an open-ended application process?
 Now is the time to restructure each grant application and who it is best suited for.
 Here are 4 request for proposal (RFP) types that support intentional investing:

 Before we review how to streamline your grant management process, first let’s review some of the primary steps involved with the grant giving process from a grantmaker’s perspective.